-Imprisoned Ex-CIA officer loses appeal of leak conviction
+Imprisoned ex-CIA officer loses appeal of leak conviction

 RICHMOND, Va.
-(AP) — A federal appeals court has upheld all but one of the convictions of a former CIA officer found guilty of leaking government secrets to a reporter.
+(AP) — A federal appeals court on Thursday upheld a 3 1/2 year prison sentence for a former CIA officer found guilty of leaking government secrets to a reporter.

-A decision from a three judge panel of the 4th U.S. Circuit Court of Appeals came Thursday in the case of Jeffrey Sterling, who’s serving a 3 1/2 year prison sentence.
+A three-judge panel of the 4th Circuit U.S. Court of Appeals affirmed all but one of Jeffrey Sterling’s convictions and said there was no need for the man to be resentenced.

-The 4th Circuit tossed one of Sterling’s convictions, but kept the rest in place.
-His prison sentence won’t change.
+Sterling was convicted under the Espionage Act in 2015 after being accused of divulging details to New York Times journalist James Risen of a CIA mission aimed at stalling Iranian ambitions to build a nuclear weapon.
+Sterling maintains he was not Risen’s source.

-Sterling was convicted in 2015 under the Espionage Act for leaking details of a CIA mission to New York Times journalist James Risen.
-Sterling maintains he’s innocent.
+The operation, described in Risen’s 2006 book “State of War,” involved using a CIA agent nicknamed “Merlin” to deliver flawed nuclear blueprints to Iran in the hopes that they would spend years trying to develop a product that would never work.

 Most Read Stories